-Some people use the Oboedire posts in various small-group experiences at work, school, or the church.
-Possible topics for group use can be found in the “Navigating the Site” icon.
+Some people use the Oboedire posts and “Heart Sound” podcasts in various small-group experiences at work, school, or the church.

 In spiritual formation, holy conferencing is considered to be a means of grace.
 Conversations are a primary way we grow in the spiritual life.